deanilvincent/ASP.NET-Core2.1-WebAPI-and-Angular6-SPA-Basic-CRUD/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Clone this project and run on your local machine: `https://github.com/deanilvincent/ASP.NET-Core2.1-WebAPI-and-Angular6-SPA-Basic-CRUD.git`